azevedorafael/react-redux-cart/README.md

 # Shopping Cart  🛒

-Shopping Cart project shows a list of products on load and allow to add to the cart The application uses React and Redux.
+Shopping Cart project shows a list of products on load and allow to add to the cart.

+The application uses React and Redux.

 ## Features 🛍️